Much is said about the beneficial effects of regular activity on slowing down the aging process.

 For example, it can be a group fitness run by a trainer or physiotherapist trained in working with the elderly.

 Do seniors only have specially developed group exercises?
 Not necessarily, although they are undoubtedly worth choosing (and their offer is becoming wider).

 It is essential to consult your personal trainer before starting the exercises.
 In this way, you can avoid injury and feel the difference faster.

 Benefits of senior training

-- Reducing the risk of osteoporosis due to increased production of cells rebuilding damage and hardening bone tissue, which is the result of a small but regular load.
+Reducing the risk of osteoporosis due to increased production of cells rebuilding damage and hardening bone tissue, which results from a small but regular load.

-- Reducing the risk of atherosclerosis due to an improvement in the elasticity of the blood vessels.
+Reducing the risk of atherosclerosis because of an improvement in the elasticity of the blood vessels.

-- Alleviating diabetes as a result of increased insulin sensitivity (it’s essential to also have a healthy diet!);
+Easing diabetes because of increased insulin sensitivity (it’s essential to also have a healthy diet!);

 These are obviously not all the advantages of training after 60 years of age – but these should be enough to convince every healthy senior to regularly exercise in the fitness club/gym.